noamlevy81/NeMo-Guardrails/docs/user-guides/guardrails-library.md

 ### ActiveFence

-NeMo Guardrails supports using the [ActiveFence ActiveScore API](https://docs.activefence.com/index.html) as an input rail out-of-the-box (you need to have the `ACTIVEFENCE_API_KEY` environment variable set).
+NeMo Guardrails supports using the [ActiveFence ActiveScore API](https://docs.activefence.com/index.html) as an input and output rail out-of-the-box (you need to have the `ACTIVEFENCE_API_KEY` environment variable set).

 #### Example usage